ramirezjag00/ecommerce-mern-stack/README.md

 - add a show book page and create gallery for images

 - SENDGRID package or any emailer

+- history page of user to show items bought

 - STRIPE package or any payment gateway